AlexandraNoriega/mybot_ws/README.md

 **Installation**

-This repository represents a workspace for that reason you should clone the repository in home.
+This repository represents a workspace.
+For that reason you should clone the repository in home.

 ``
 git clone https://github.com/AlexandraNoriega/mybot_ws.git
 ``

-Now go to the created workspace and compile it.
+Now go to the new workspace and compile it.

 ``
 ~/mybot_ws$ catkin_make
 ``

-As it is a new workspace remember put the direction devel to search path
+As it is a new workspace, remember to put on the bash file the direction of devel folder

 ``
 echo "source ~/mybot_ws/devel/setup.bash" >> ~/.bashrc